-AGRICULTURAL SCIENCE II & ZOOLOGY & BOTANY II, MMC, 4th year math experience
+AGRICULTURAL SCIENCE II, MMC, 4th year math experience

-Ag Science II is for 12th grade students who have successfully completed the Ag I curriculum and wish to pursue careers in the agriculture industry.
-Ag II students will earn industry certifications by taking online coursework, participate in two, 6-9 week work-based learning programs, and be heavily involved in the Fowlerville FFA chapter.
-Admission to Ag II will be by application only, with selection preference given to students with strong academic performance, FFA accomplishments, and SAE records.
-This course will be a 2-hour block
+This year-long two-hour block is for 12th grade students who have successfully completed the Agricultural Science: Zoology & Botany curriculum and wish to pursue careers in the Ag, Food, and Natural Resources industries.
+Ag II students will earn industry certifications by taking online coursework, participate in two, 6-9-week work-based learning internships, and be heavily involved in the Fowlerville FFA chapter.
+Admission to Ag II is by application completed at the end of the students' junior year.

-Social Studies Courses Course Course Name Number Credits Grade Level Prerequisite Meets Requirements Of: HS4081 HS4082 9, 10 None MMC HS420101 HS420102 World History 1.0 9, 10 Am History 9 th grade with teacher recommendation MMC HS415S Economics 0.5 11 Am History World History MMC HS4301 S4301 Federal, State 0.5 11,12 Am H Am History World History MMC HS4APUS121 HS4APUS122 AP United States History 1.0 11,12 Am & World History with a B or better & teacher recommendation MMC HS4411 Psychology I 0.5 10,11,12 Am History HS4412 Psychology II 0.5 10,11,12 Am History HS4071 HS4072 AP Psychology 1.0 10,11,12 Completion of Am History & teacher recommendation HS4421 Trends & Topics in Society I 0.5 10,11,12 Am History HS4422 Trends & Topics in Society II pics in HS4431 Crucial Issues 0.5/1.0 12 Government HS4441 History Through Film 0.5/1.0 11,12 Credit Am History and World History
+So ocial Studies Co urses Course Number Course Name Credits Grade Level Prerequisite Meets Requirements Of: HS4081 HS4082 American History 1.0 9, 10 None MMC HS420101 HS420102 World History 1.0 9, 10 Am History 9 th grade with teacher approval MMC HS415S Economics 0.5 11,12 Am History World History MMC HS4301 Federal, State and Local Government 0.5 11,12 Am History World History MMC HS4APUS121 HS4APUS122 AP United States History 1.0 11,12 Am & World History with a B or better & teacher recommendation approval MMC HS4411 Psychology I 0.5 10,11,12 Am History HS4412 Psychology II 0.5 10,11,12 Am History HS4421 Trends & Topics in Society I 0.5 10,11,12 Am History HS4422 Trends & Topics in Society II 0.5 10,11,12 Am History HS4431 Crucial Issues 0.5/1.0 12 Government HS4441 History Through Film 0.5/1.0 11,12 Credit Am History and World History

-AMERICAN HISTORY, MMC The major goal of this course is to provide students with a strong background of American History, as related to the development of our democratic society from industrialization to the 20th Century.
-Emphasis will be placed on industrialization, immigration, progressivism, world wars, economic depression, foreign policy, and modern day.
-Throughout, the course the student will develop an understanding of world geography, improve their critical thinking skills, and begin analyzing historical issues as it applies to the High School Content Expectations for the State of Michigan.
+AMERICAN HISTORY, MMC

+The major goal of this course is to provide students with a strong background of American History, as related to the development of our democratic society from industrialization to the 20th Century.
+Emphasis will be placed on industrialization, immigration, progressivism, world wars, economic depression, foreign policy, and the modern day.
+Throughout the course the student will develop an understanding of world geography, improve their critical thinking skills, and begin analyzing historical issues as it applies to the High School Content Expectations for the State of Michigan.